-Authorised AIFMs are subject to the full requirements of the AIFMD and are permitted to: (i) use the AIFM passport; and (ii) market the AIFs they manage throughout the EEA using the AIFMD marketing passport.
-The AIFMD requirements include due diligence obligations in relation to illiquid assets and requirements in relation to taking controlling stakes in certain EEA registered companies.
-Registered AIFMs, on the other hand, are only subject to some of the AIFMD requirements relating to reporting to regulators but are not permitted to use either the AIFM passport or the passport for marketing AIFs.
-Where an AIFM manages assets of greater than \in 100 million - or \in 500 million in the case of closed-ended, unleveraged AIFs - it must apply for authorisation as an AIFM.
-An Irish registered AIFM appointed to a QIAIF must be replaced by an authorised AIFM within two years of the authorisation of the ILP under Central Bank rules.
+Authorised AIFMs are subject to the full requirements It should be noted that, if it is the case that the of the AIFMD and are permitted to: (i) use the AIFM ILP proposes to seek derogations from the general passport; and (ii) market the AIFs they manage policies and requirements applicable to ILPs or throughout the EEA using the AIFMD marketing should the ILPs wish to utilise novel or other unusual passport.
+The AIFMD requirements include due features, the Central Bank expects that the applicant diligence obligations in relation to illiquid assets and discuss these proposals in advance of submission of requirements in relation to taking controlling stakes the authorisation application.
+A similar submission is in certain EEA registered companies.
+Registered required for ELTIFs which are not closed-ended.
+AIFMs, on the other hand, are only subject to some Appointment of the GP of the AIFMD requirements relating to reporting to As noted above, the GP does not need to be authorised regulators but are not permitted to use either the by the Central Bank but must make a pre-clearance AIFM passport or the passport for marketing AIFs. submission to the Central Bank.
+Any directors of a Where an AIFM manages assets of greater than €100 corporate entity acting as GP will be subject to the million - or €500 million in the case of closed-ended, Central Bank's fitness and probity regime. unleveraged AIFs - it must apply for authorisation as an AIFM.
+An Irish registered AIFM appointed to a Approval of AIFM QIAIF must be replaced by an authorised AIFM within An ILP will, pursuant to the AIFMD, be required to two years of the authorisation of the ILP under Central appoint an external AIFM.
+For a QIAIF ILP, this can Bank rules.